The Dunhill Medical Trust joins the #iwill Campaign

 Please note that we will be piloting the programme during the first 12 months and so we will not be awarding funding at the moment.
 If you are looking for funding for a youth social action project, check if one of the other #iwill match funders are open and might be right for you.

-- The #iwill Fund is made possible thanks to £40 million joint investment from The National Lottery Community Fund and the Department for Digital, Culture, Media and Sport (DCMS) to support young people to access high quality social action opportunities.
+- The #iwill Fund is made possible due to a £50 million joint investment from The National Lottery Community Fund and the Department for Digital, Culture, Media and Sport (DCMS) to support young people to access high quality social action opportunities.

 - The #iwill Fund brings together a group of organisations who all contribute funding to embed meaningful social action into the lives of young people.